Patient Grants

 There are a range of statutory and charity sources of help.
 Some schemes are determined by your location, others by your occupation, if you have served in the forces etc. Your local CAB is a good source of advice.

-MacMillan offer financial advice and operate a grant service.
+MacMillan offers financial advice and operates a grant service.
 They also have partnerships with a range of power and financial companies who may be able to assist.

 https://www.macmillan.org.uk/about-us/health-professionals/grants-application.html

-Charis are a company who run several grants for energy providers and have an income calculator on their website.
+Charis is a company that runs several grants for energy providers and has an income calculator on their website.

 https://www.charisgrants.com/individuals/